rahmasayed18/saas-product-analytics/README.md

 # SaaS Product Analytics Project

-This project analyzes user behavior, feature usage, and subscription patterns from a SaaS product dataset.
-It uses SQL to clean, transform, and extract actionable business insights.

----
+📊 Project Overview
+This project analyzes a SaaS product dataset to uncover user behavior, revenue patterns, and plan profitability.
+The goal was to develop a comprehensive understanding of how users interact with the platform over time and how that translates into business outcomes, such as churn, lifetime value, and monthly recurring revenue.

+The dataset contains user subscription events, countries, signup dates, and product activity logs.

 ## 📌 Objectives